 The Bodhisatta was once an ascetic who lived alone in the Himalayas.
 One time he went down to a city to get salt and vinegar, and he slept in the royal park.
 The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
 After they talked, the king told the Bodhisatta he could stay in the park as long as he liked and all his needs would be met.

 When the rainy season ended, the Bodhisatta was eager to return to the Himalayas, but he first needed to get a parasol and a pair of shoes.
-He decided to ask the king to provide them.
+He planned to ask the king to provide them.
 Because he felt guilty asking, and because he worried that the king would feel bad if he needed to say no, he asked to talk to the king in private.
 The king sent his royal attendants away, but then the Bodhisatta decided not to ask, because he did not want to risk putting a strain on their friendship.
 He told the king not to worry, he would take care of the matter on his own.
 Later, the Bodhisatta changed his mind and again asked to speak with the king; but just as before, he could not bring himself to make the request.